University of Hong Kong: Libraries and museums

 HKU Libraries (HKUL) was established in 1912, being the oldest academic library in Hong Kong with over 2.3 million current holdings.
 It comprises the Main Library and six specialist branch libraries: the Dental, Education, Fung Ping Shan (East Asian Language), Yu Chun Keung Medical, Lui Che Woo Law, and Music libraries.
 They are located in buildings around the campus with varying opening hours.
 A web-based library catalogue, DRAGON, allows one to search HKUL's books, journals and other resources.

 The HKUL Digital Initiatives, through its digitisation projects, has opened up online access to local collections originally in print format.
 The first HKUL Digital Initiative, ExamBase, was launched in 1996 and other projects of scholarly interests were introduced.
 More digital projects are being developed to provide continuous access to digital content and services.
 It provides open access to Chinese and English academic and medical periodicals published in Hong Kong.

 The three-storey Fung Ping Shan Building was erected in 1932 originally as a library for Chinese books.
 Named after its donor, the building consists of masonry on the ground level surmounted by a two-storey red-brick structure with ornamental columns topped by a pediment over its entrance.
 Since 1962, the Chinese books collection, now known as the Fung Ping Shan Library, was transferred to the university's Main Library and the whole building was converted into a museum for Chinese art and archaeology.
 Among its collections are ceramics, pottery and bronze sculptures.
 In 1996, the lowest three floors of the new Tsui Building were added to the old building to form the University Museum and Art Gallery.

 Reputation and rankings

 Overall ranking

-HKU was ranked #11 worldwide and #1 in Asia in QS 2026, #35 worldwide in THE 2025, #69 worldwide in ARWU 2024, and #44 worldwide in U.S. News 2025-2026.
+HKU was ranked #11 worldwide and #1 in Asia in QS World University Rankings 2027, #33 worldwide in Times Higher Education World University Rankings 2026, #62 worldwide in Academic Ranking of World Universities 2026, and #40 worldwide in U.S. News 2026–2027.

-The Aggregate Ranking of Top Universities (ARTU), which sorts universities based on their aggregate performance across THE, QS, and ARWU, found that HKU was the 42nd best-ranked university worldwide in 2023.
+The Aggregate Ranking of Top Universities (ARTU), which sorts universities based on their aggregate performance across Times Higher Education World University Rankings, QS World University Rankings, and Academic Ranking of World Universities, found that HKU was the 42nd best-ranked university worldwide in 2023.

-HKU was ranked 49th in the THE World Reputation Rankings 2025.
+HKU is ranked 49th in the THE World Reputation Rankings 2025.

 HKU is ranked as the most international university in the world in 2023 by Times Higher Education.

 Subject ranking

 QS subject rankings

-In the QS World University Rankings by broad subject area 2023:
+In the QS World University Rankings Top Global Subject Ranks 2026: